pombredanne/FileBlock.Info/README.md

 ##Aquire Copy
 Follow @FileBlocks on Twitter for more information or send a Direct Message a.k.a.
 DM for specific questions.
 <br><br>
-UPDATE: Started V2 with all the great artifacts but way less bandwidth requirements for distribution.
+UPDATE: Started V2 with all the same great artifacts but way less bandwidth requirements for distribution.
 ##Code
 https://github.com/jblukach/hashdb-api